msoos/cav2025/README.md

 ```
 `./run_mccomp2024.py --num 40 --tlimit 1200
 ```
-will run 40 instances, each for 20min, thereby taking ~32h of wall clock time.
+will run 40 instances, each for 20min, thereby taking ~32h of wall clock time(!).

-WARNING: The process will NOT terminate its children if you start it and then Ctrl-C.
-  Instead, it will leave all the counters running, and it will be a mess.
+WARNING: The process will NOT terminate its children if you start it and then Ctrl-C. Instead, it will leave all the counters running, and it will be a mess.
 In this case, reboot the VM, and start it again.
 If you fail to do this, your results will be very wrong and things will go weird.

 Let's run the default setup, i.e. 20+20 instances, 10min each, 6 cores, 9GB of
 memory each: